Skip to content

 #3.
 SANWA Bluetooth Finger Ring Mouse (Best for Presentations)

-The SANWA takes a completely different approach.
+The SANWA takes a different shape entirely.
 It’s a ring that fits around one or two fingers.
-You wear it rather than hold it, and control the cursor with subtle hand movements.
+You wear it instead of holding it and steer the cursor with small hand motions.

 Key specs: